CreamAlphaWolfram/FNF-PE-LuaLib/README.md

 # FNF-PsychEngine-Lib
 Oh nothing
-It's just some sorts of Friday Night Funkin' Cream take lib
+It's just some sorts of Friday Night Funkin' CreamyModify Lua lib
-And no I take <b>no</b> responsibility
+And no I take <b>no</b> responsibility /j
 ## Will I update this?
 Hell yea but bruh how about saying no
 Y'know I'm lazy